Best White AIO??

-Lian Li has mentioned that “The M.C.T. design separates the hot and cool liquid flow by conveying them into different, sealed water passages, significantly enhancing the heat exchange efficiency and extending the lifespan of the CPU block pump by preventing the hot liquid from flowing back.”
+Lian Li’s M.C.T. design separates hot and cool liquid flow into separate sealed water passages.
+This enhances heat exchange efficiency and prolongs the CPU block pump’s lifespan by preventing hot liquid from flowing back.

 The following are the specifications of the pump:

 The copper base measures approximately 55x55mm.
 The cooler does not have a pre-applied thermal paste.